 Install Astro Hybrid on Azure

 This document applies only to Astro Hybrid.
-To see whether you're an Astro Hybrid user, click the Astronomer logo in the upper left corner of the Cloud UI and go to Settings > General.
-Your Astro product type is listed under Product Type.
+To see whether you're an Astro Hybrid user, click your Workspace name in the upper left corner of the Astro UI, then click Organization Settings.
+Your Astro product type is listed under Product Type on the General page.

-To get started on Astro Hosted, see Start a trial.
+To create a cluster on Astro Hosted, see Create a dedicated cluster.

 To install Astro Hybrid on Azure, Astronomer will create an Astro cluster in a dedicated Azure account that's hosted and owned by your organization.
 This ensures that all data remains within your network and allows your organization to manage infrastructure billing.

-When you've completed the installation process, Astronomer support creates a cluster within your Azure subscription to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+Astronomer support will create infrastructure within your AWS account to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+If you need more than one Astro cluster, contact Astronomer support.

 Prerequisites

-Microsoft Azure CLI or Azure Az PowerShell module.
-See How to install the Azure CLI and Install the Azure Az PowerShell module.
+• Microsoft Azure CLI or Azure Az PowerShell module.

-A minimum quota of 48 Standard Ddv5-series vCPUs in the deployment region.
+• A minimum quota of 48 Standard Ddv5-series vCPUs in the selected region.
 You can use Dv5-series vCPUs, but you'll need 96 total vCPUs composed of 48 Ddv5-series vCPUs and 48 Dv5-series vCPUs.
 To adjust your quota limits up or down, see Increase VM-family vCPU quotas.

 az vm list-skus --location centralus --size Standard_D --all --output table | grep -e 'Restrictions\|Standard_D4d_v5'